 Katie Jean Demers

 Demers, Katie Jean, "Screening of herbicides for selective weed control in African marigold (Tagetes erecta)" (2015).
 Graduate Theses and Dissertations.
-Paper 14321.
+14321.